ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 token to the origin ({{redemption}}).

-Unlike many authentication schemes in which a client will present the same credentials across multiple requests, tokens used with the "PrivateToken" scheme are generally single-use credentials, and are not reused.
+Unlike many authentication schemes in which a client will present the same credentials across multiple requests, tokens used with the "PrivateToken" scheme are single-use credentials, and are not reused.
 Specific token issuance protocols MAY define behavior that allows token reuse, however.
 In deployment scenarios where origins send token challenges to request tokens, origins ought to expect at most one request containing